tlabs-data/tablesaw-parquet/README.md

 Only a limited set of possible conversions is implemented:
 * Widening primitive conversions for integers (e.g. INT32 column can be read as a LongColumn)
 * Widening primitive conversions for floats (e.g. FLOAT32 column can be read as a DoubleColumn)
-* Switching between TextColumn and StringColumn for any textual columns
 * Switching between InstantColumn and DateTimeColumn for timestamps - in this case the UTC annotation is ignored

 Other conversions (e.g. converting numbers or dates to StringColumn) are not implemented but can be done using one of the several  __tablesaw__  features for such operations.